backupbrew/switchbrew/Applet Manager services.md

 Exits the LibraryApplet and returns to running the title which launched this LibraryApplet ([qlaunch](Qlaunch.md "wikilink") for example).

-Official sw enters an infinite sleep-thread loop after using this.
+On success, official sw will enter an infinite loop with sleep-thread value 86400000000000.

 #### GetLibraryAppletInfo